txei/txei/README.md

 system to get it is to commission it from the Texas' University of Texas public higher education institutions.

-> Who would object to giving UT schools small grants to develop secure
-> elections systems in competition with each other?
-Surely no academic
-> would risk their reputation in building an insecure elections system.
-> If a winning system is produced, why wouldn't the State of Texas adopt
-> it?

-Still, we should consider the issues and requirements for such a system, and even some ideas for how to build a secure elections system.
+Still, we should consider the issues and requirements for such a system, and even some specific ideas for how to build a secure elections system.
 That's what I'll do in this document:

- - describe what a voter's experience should be with secure elections systems
+ - describe what a voter's ideal experience should be with secure elections systems
  - discuss weaknesses of elections systems,
  - discuss what can and can't be done with technology,
  - discuss requirements for secure elections systems,